mbaumer/us_hep_funding/docs/_states/CA.md

 ### Committees
 Ami Bera is the #5 Democrat on the House Committee on Science, Space, and Technology

+Ami Bera is the #5 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016